helori/laravel-cms/README.md

 # laravel-cms
-An easy to use CMS for creating Laravel websites
+A CMS for creating Laravel websites.
+Work still in progress

 ## Installation and setup

+On a fresh Laravel installation, install the package by running:
 ```bash
 composer require helori/laravel-cms
 ```